20:31

 We expect all our suppliers to undertake their own due diligence on their supply chains and business partners, and to ensure that any contracts with their sub-contractors have similar obligations.
 If we have any concerns a full investigation will be carried out and, if appropriate, they will be removed from our supply chain.

-• To obtain Slavery and Human Trafficking Statements from all suppliers within our supply chain and who are appointed to provide goods and services to the Airport.
+• Requested and reviewed Modern Slavery and Human Trafficking Statements from key suppliers within our supply chain.

-• In the next financial year, we will continue to assess key risks to contravention of the Act within our own business, our contractor and equipment/material supply chains.
+Over the next 12 months we will continue to assess key risks to contravention of the Act within our own business, our contractor and equipment/material supply chains.
 If this identifies areas of concern, we will develop mitigations that we will carry out in future to manage the risk as effectively as possible.
+Specifically, over the next 12 months we plan to:

 Steve Gill, Managing Director